alexhayes/make-flowdock-great-again/README.md

 # make-flowdock-great-again

-A Chrome extension that makes Flowdock threads great again.
+Makes Flowdock threads look more like they used to without the noise, without all those icons.